electrikmilk/cherrilang.org/language/standard/documents.md

 ### Change Case to Uppercase

-Change case of `text` to UPPERCASE.
+Change the case of `text` to UPPERCASE.

 ```
 uppercase(text)